microsoft/pxt/docs/project-tools.md

 retry; sign-out/account changes hide the previous account's items without copying them into guest storage.
 Clearing browser storage removes unsynced local snippets.

-The backpack supports up to 50 items per target.
-The 500,000-character storage limit applies per target locally and across targets in the profile.
-Each snippet is limited to 100,000 code characters, with an optional PNG preview of at most 64,000 characters and portable extension references.
-New previews render at 2× pixel density for sharper text without increasing their displayed size; dense previews fall back to a lower density to fit the limit.
-Existing saved images are unchanged; save the blocks again to capture a sharper preview.
+The dedicated API supports up to **50 entries per target**, **512 KiB UTF-8 code**, **64 KiB metadata**, **128 KiB decoded PNG**, **1 MiB create request**, and **50 MiB account storage**.
+The frontend retains the existing capture raster budget of 64,000 data-URI characters and the existing 2× / 1.5× / 1× fallback, independent of the larger binary API limit.
+Density-aware `srcset` keeps the original CSS size without an extra 1× source.
+The existing Blockly serializer/importer still has its separate 100,000-character code bound; this frontend cutover does not change it.
+Effective server limits/usage arrive with list pages; the server remains authoritative.
-Blocked/full local storage reports a save error instead of silently using memory.
+Blocked/full IndexedDB reports a save error instead of silently using memory.
+Pending creates are retried automatically on reopen for at most 24 hours from their first upload attempt.
+After that, insert the local copy in a project and capture it again with a fresh ID.
+This avoids resurrecting expired tombstones.
 Backpack contents are not added to project shares or exports unless explicitly inserted into that project's code.
-Backend sync is covered with a simulated authenticated API, not a live cross-device account test.
+Backend sync is covered with a simulated authenticated endpoint and real browser IndexedDB, not a live cross-device account test.
 See [the test guide](../tests/project-tools-test/README.md) for limits and manual checks.

+### Old development data: explicit export/reset only

+Old preference-backed snippets and old native-localStorage guest keys **do not transfer**.
+There is no migration or regular legacy read/fallback.
+Existing old backend data is not automatically deleted, and old guest keys are left untouched.
+Normal auth preference caches and settings diffs exclude the `backpack` property.

+While signed in, choose **Old Backpack data…** at the bottom of the panel:

+1. **Export old data** explicitly reads old preferences and downloads only their Backpack value as JSON.
+It is an archive, not an executable import.
+Store it privately.
+2. **Cancel** leaves everything unchanged.
+3. **Clear old Backpack data** confirms permanent removal of only the old `backpack` preference, across targets.
+It sends the existing preferences PATCH with `[{ op: "remove", path: ["backpack"] }]`.
+New API snippets, pending/guest IndexedDB records, and unrelated settings are not reset.
+Export first if needed.

+Do not clear all browser storage to fix a backend preference limit: that would also remove unsynced snippets and projects.
+Old localStorage guest records can be archived manually in browser developer tools; the new UI does not touch them.

+### Staging contract

+The editor uses private `/api/user/backpack` endpoints, captured auth headers and cookies, and `x-pxt-target`; localhost development uses the existing `DEV_BACKEND` selection.
+It never falls back to preferences when dedicated routes are unavailable.
+The backend must support conditional `If-Match` requests and credentialed CORS for both JSON and binary PNG requests.
+Uploading an editor target does not deploy the backend.
+Test the actual handler and two devices/accounts before release.

 ## Block copy and paste